Exercise For Coronary Artery Disease

 It is clear that aerobic exercise yields the most "bang for the buck" in the management of coronary artery disease.

 There is an uncomfortable discrepancy between research showing that lowering LDL-cholesterol reduces the risk of coronary artery disease, and other research showing a high rate of heart attacks even when patients have so-called "desirable" cholesterol levels.
 This suggests that risk estimations are unreliable.
-Even the widely-recognized Framingham Risk Score and the European risk score "SCORE" have been shown to provide misleading estimations: when an assessment of fitness level was added into the equation, the risk estimation was substantially different.
+Even the widely-recognized Framingham Risk Score (FRS) and the European risk score "SCORE" have been shown to provide misleading estimations: when an assessment of aerobic fitness was added into the equation, the risk estimation was substantially different.
 Epidemiologist Steven Blair, PED, has determined that a poor degree of aerobic fitness is 16-17% responsible for deaths due to cardiovascular disease, whereas an elevated cholesterol level is only 2-4% responsible (Blair SN.
 2009).

 Thus, I believe that the numerous studies that attempt to relate the risk of coronary disease to the LDL-cholesterol blood test are flawed if they have not included activity level (fitness level) in the analysis (the "risk factor gap").
 In any event, the following cannot be denied: